Raptor3um/Raptoreum-testnet/roadmap/README.md

 #### ASIC Resistance

 ASIC Resistance - A published commitment to continual attempts at ASIC resistance.
-If ASICs are created for x16r, then we will, at a specific block number, modify one of the algorithms to add some varients of Equihash or similar efforts to increase the resistance to ASIC miners for Raven.
+If ASICs are created for x16r, then we will, at a specific block number, modify one of the algorithms to add some varients of Equihash or similar efforts to increase the resistance to ASIC miners for Raptoreum.

 #### Asset Support

-Ravencoin will be a hard fork that extends Raven to include the ability to issue and transfer assets.
-The expected release of asset capabilities will be approximately seven months after the release of RVN.
-Raven will be extended to allow issuing, reissuing, and transfer of assets.
+Raptoreumcoin will be a hard fork that extends Raptoreum to include the ability to issue and transfer assets.
+The expected release of asset capabilities will be approximately seven months after the release of RTM.
+Raptoreum will be extended to allow issuing, reissuing, and transfer of assets.
 Assets can be reissuable or limited to a set supply at the point of issuance.
-The cost to create assets will be 500 RVN to create any qty of an asset.
+The cost to create assets will be 500 RTM to create any qty of an asset.
 Each asset name must be unique.
 Asset names will be limited to A-Z and 0-9, '_' and '.' and must be at least three characters long.
 The '.' and the '_' cannot be the first, or the last character, or be consecutive.

 Examples of valid assets:
 THE_GAME